meirlamdan/nuxt-starter/README.md

 ```bash
 npm run run dev
 ```
-and open the nuxt dev-tools and open the tab of 'Server Tasks'

-click on 'createSuperAdmin' and run it. by default it will create an admin user with email `super@admin` and password `password` and role `superadmin`, but you can change it in the payload:
+open the nuxt dev-tools and on the tab of 'Server Tasks' click on 'createSuperAdmin' and run it. by default it will create an admin user with email `super@admin` and password `password` and role `superadmin`, but you can change it in the payload:

 ```bash